wayne987/tp/docs/UserGuide.md

 Format: `create n/NAME id/ID_NUM h/HEIGHT w/TARGET_WEIGHT`

-:warning: Warning: For valid ID_NUM, the first two digits must be from 1 - 4, while the last two digits must be from 1 - 20.
+:warning: For valid ID_NUM, the first two digits must be from 1 - 4, while the last two digits must be from 1 - 20.
 A valid ID_NUM has only four digits.